web3-authn/tatchi/examples/tatchi-docs/src/docs/guides/passkeys.md

 }
 ```

-When a relay server is configured, login can auto‑unlock the VRF keypair via the Shamir 3‑pass flow (no TouchID) and refresh to the current server key in the background.
-If it fails, the SDK falls back to TouchID and refreshes the stored blob.
+### Smooth Login With Shamir 3-Pass

+If you've configured a relay server, the SDK can unlock the VRF keypair without prompting for TouchID/FaceID on repeat logins.
+This uses the Shamir 3-pass protocol, where the client and relay server cooperate to decrypt keys without either party seeing the plaintext.

+**What happens during login**:
+1. SDK attempts to unlock using cached Shamir-encrypted data
+2. If successful, user logs in without biometric prompt
+3. If Shamir unlock fails (expired session, rotated keys), SDK falls back to TouchID/FaceID
+4. Background key rotation happens automatically if the server has rotated its Shamir keypair

+This provides a session-like experience while maintaining security—the relay server never has access to your private keys or key-encryption keys.

 ## Use the Credential (transactions)